 |---|---|---|

-| Part A: Principles and Functions of Management | Ch 1, Ch 2, Ch 3, Ch 4, Ch 5, Ch 6, Ch 7, Ch 8 | Foundational management concepts (nature, significance), Fayol and Taylor's principles, business environment (PESTLE plus international organisations like WTO, IMF and World Bank), and the five functions of management - planning, organising, staffing, directing and controlling.
-The 50-mark backbone of the CBSE theory paper. |
+| Part A: Principles and Functions of Management | Ch 1, Ch 2, Ch 3, Ch 4, Ch 5, Ch 6, Ch 7, Ch 8 | Basic management ideas (nature, significance), Fayol and Taylor's principles, and business environment (PESTLE plus world bodies like WTO, IMF and World Bank).
+It also covers the five functions of management: planning, organising, staffing, directing and controlling.
+This is the 50-mark core of the CBSE theory paper. |

-| Part B: Business Finance and Marketing | Ch 9, Ch 10, Ch 11 | Financial management (objectives, decisions, capital structure, working capital), financial markets (money market, capital market, SEBI), marketing management (4 Ps of marketing mix), and consumer protection under the Consumer Protection Act 2019.
-The 30-mark Part B block. |
+| Part B: Business Finance and Marketing | Ch 9, Ch 10, Ch 11 | Financial management (objectives, decisions, capital structure, working capital) and financial markets (money market, capital market, SEBI).
+It also covers marketing management (the 4 Ps of the marketing mix) and consumer protection under the Consumer Protection Act 2019.
+This is the 30-mark Part B block. |

-| Project work (internal assessment) | Selected from chapter topics | 20-mark internal assessment with a comprehensive project, viva and report writing.
-Most CBSE schools assign one chapter-anchored project per student - common choices include a marketing management project, a business environment project, a stock exchange project, or a principles of management application study. |
+| Project work (internal assessment) | Selected from chapter topics | A 20-mark internal assessment with a full project, viva and report.
+Most CBSE schools give each student one project tied to a chapter.
+Common choices are a marketing management project, a business environment project, a stock exchange project, or a principles of management study. |

 NCERT Class 12 Business Studies Deleted Syllabus 2026-27